hyelimyun40-collab/ctp431_project/README.md

 Polyphonic audio playback
 Multiple notes can be played at the same time, enabling chord performance.

+An ADSR envelope was applied using a gain node to shape the attack, decay, sustain, and release of each sound, resulting in more natural and expressive piano playback.

 Sample-based sound engine
 Each note triggers a pre-recorded audio sample, preserving the original timbre.